Potassium cyanate: Preparation and reactions

 The reaction produces a liquid.
 Intermediates and impurities include biuret, cyanuric acid, and potassium allophanate (KO_{2}CNHC(O)NH_{2}), as well as unreacted starting urea, but these species are unstable at 400 °C.

+Potassium cyanate is also formed by the oxidation of potassium cyanide, either with oxidizing agents or at high temperature in air.

 Protonation gives a 97:3 mixture (at room temperature) of two tautomers, HNCO (isocyanic acid) and NCOH (cyanic acid).
 This mixture is stable at high dilution but trimerizes on concentration to give cyanuric acid.

-Properties

-Potassium carbonate crystals are destroyed by the melting process so that the urea can react with almost all potassium ions to convert to potassium cyanate at a higher rate than when in the form of a salt.
-This makes it easier to reach higher purities above 95%.
-It can also be made by oxidizing potassium cyanide at a high temperature in the presence of oxygen or easily reduced oxides, such as lead, tin, or manganese dioxide, and in aqueous solution by reacting with hypochlorites or hydrogen peroxide.
-Another way to synthesize it is to allow an alkali metal cyanide to react with oxygen in nickel containers under controlled conditions.
-It can be formed by the oxidation of ferrocyanide.
-Lastly, it can be made by heating potassium cyanide with lead oxide.